Skip to content

 To get around this alert being triggered, attackers could use the stolen credentials from the attacker's EC2 instance.
 The alert only detected if the credentials were used outside of EC2, not the victim's specific EC2 instance.
 So by using their own, or exploiting another EC2 instance, attackers could bypass the GuardDuty alert.

 On January 20th 2022, AWS released a new GuardDuty finding called UnauthorizedAccess:IAMUser/InstanceCredentialExfiltration.InsideAWS.
 This new finding addressed the shortcomings of the previous one.
-Now, when IAM credentials are used from ANY EC2, if those credentials don't belong to the same account as the EC2 instance using them, it triggers the alert.
+Now, when IAM credentials are used from ANY EC2 instance, if those credentials don't belong to the same account as the EC2 instance which generated them, it triggers the alert.
 Thus, simply using your own EC2 instance is no longer viable.
 This addresses a long standing concern within the cloud security community.

 However, there is currently a functioning bypass for this - VPC Endpoints.
 Using VPC Endpoints will not trigger the GuardDuty alert.
 What this means is that, as an attacker, if you steal IAM credentials from an EC2 instance, you can use those credentials from your own EC2 instance while routing traffic through VPC Endpoints.
 This will not trigger the GuardDuty finding.